 Promenade puts its audience on a bus and has them travel around the city while listening to audio narration from both actors and city residents.
 When the audio tour starts out, the narrator proclaims: "Your city will never be the same as it is on this night" and reminds the audience to always be looking around.

 The 95-minute show took passengers through Remington, Reservoir Hill, Bolton Hill, Greenmount, Waverly, Charles Village, Guilford, and back again.
-All the while, stories from Baltimoreans are playing through headphones—all of which ring true in one form or another. ("Some days Baltimore gives you a hug and others it punches you in the stomach.")
+All the while, stories from Baltimoreans were playing through headphones—all of which rang true in one form or another. ("Some days Baltimore gives you a hug and others it punches you in the stomach.")

 The music was another key element to the audio portion of the performance with selections from The Orioles, Wilson Pickett, Beach House, Future Islands, Matmos, and Lake Trout.
 Each song was perfectly curated for the atmosphere of the scenes just outside the bus windows.